Biomarino/CominSimula/README.md

 ========

 To simulate species ocupancy and calculate Emergence, Self organization, Complexity and Autopoiesis
-By: Nelson Fenandez, Cristian and Diego J. Lizcano Have fun!
+By: Nelson Fenandez, Carlos Gershenson,Cristian and Diego J. Lizcano Have fun!